 All ERP systems come with some level of product support, but this can vary widely by platform and provider.
-Implementation is only the beginning when dealing with an enterprise-wide system like ERP.
-Aside from the initial launch, you may also require ongoing help and support during onboarding, as well as when training new employees, making major updates to the system, and changing as your business grows or adapts to changes in the marketplace.
+Implementation is only the beginning when dealing with an enterprise-wide system like an ERP.
+Aside from the initial launch, you may also require ongoing help and support during onboarding, as well as when training new employees, making major updates to the system and changing as your business grows or adapts to changes in the marketplace.

 In addition, you should consider the way in which support is delivered.
 Some vendors may provide limited free support via phone, or direct you to an online knowledge base or FAQ for answers to your questions.
 Others may offer paid support packages that provide phone and chat services for a fixed monthly fee.
 This is something that should be considered in your overall cost of ownership (more on this in Step 7) to ensure the ERP fits within your budget requirements.

-6. Check technology requirements
+6. Check Technology Requirements

 Will you deploy an on-premise ERP or take advantage of cloud technology (or even explore a hybrid model)?
 Do you have an on-site IT team that can create and manage the infrastructure required to operate your ERP?
 Is your internet connection strong enough to support a cloud-based solution?
 Will you provide mobile devices to your employees who need mobile ERP access?